May 22nd 2018

 “A brightening mask really can work wonders.
 My current favourite is Aurelia Refine and Polish Miracle Balm, £57.
 It literally works in five minutes- you can see and feel the difference.
 No excuses.”

-If you’re budget doesn’t extend to a luxe mask, hit your skin with your usual night cream instead for extra nourishment.
+If your budget doesn’t extend to a luxe mask, hit your skin with your usual night cream instead for extra nourishment.
 Spend a bit longer than you normally would massaging it to boost circulation and thus help expel that unique grey tinge that a rough night will anoint you with.
 Wine/ tequila/ air bed face should be calming down already.

 Use Clinique Pep-Start™ Eye Cream, £22, pre-concealer for additional hydration and a flattering veil of mineral pigments to at least detract a little from any under eye baggage.
 If red-eye is your issue, brightening eye drops can pretty much make it look like last night never happened.